 Yes!
 My husband Kevin works with me full time and he is with me at every wedding and portrait session.
 He’s not a photographer but is there to assist me by carrying all of my equipment and setting up lighting.
 My husband is there to ensure everything goes smoothly.

-I ask for a signed contract and a $1000 non-refundable retainer that is applied to your final balance.
+I require a $500 non-refundable retainer and a signed contract to book & confirm your date in my calendar.
 Both the contract and payments can be taken care of online.
 Please note that I can’t “pencil in” or hold dates.

-I ask for a $1000 non-refundable retainer when you sign a contract with me and your final balance is due 30 days before your wedding day.
+Your final balance is due 1 week before your wedding day.
 You will receive an automated online invoice when payment is due that you can take care of online.

 YES!
 Absolutely!
 My husband and I would be honoured to sign as your 2 required witnesses for your elopement.